Lake Information

 Treasurer: Dan Schleiter Email

-County Rep: Mike Bacchus Email
+County Rep: Mike Backus Email

 Town Board Rep: Jeff Tomm